microsoftgraph/microsoft-graph-docs.pt-BR/concepts/application-proxy-configure-api.md

 }
 ```

-Use a resposta da chamada anterior para recuperar e salvar a ID do appRole a ser usada na próxima etapa.
+Use a resposta da chamada anterior para recuperar e salvar a ID appRole a ser usada para a próxima etapa.
 ```
       {
             "description": "User",